cwilburn-dev/INFO698Capstone/Project_Log.md

 ## Week 6 (Sep 26 - Oct 2)

 ### 10/2/25 (0.5 hours)
 - No meeting this week; touched base via email.
-Other class project deadlines restricted time for this project.
+Other class project deadlines will restrict time for this project over the next couple of weeks.

 ---